-- 1.3 The outcome of the initial investigation determines the next steps the University will take.
-The member of staff responsible for the initial investigation will send a brief report of the meeting to the Academic Registrar (or nominee), who will decide on one of two possible outcomes below.
-In the case of an investigation into academic misconduct, the Course Leader (or equivalent) will include in their report a percentage estimate of the amount of work affected by the academic misconduct for the unit or units in question. - 1.4 If you don't attend an initial investigation meeting, the member of staff responsible for organising the meeting can decide depending on the circumstances whether to reschedule the meeting, or whether to report the available details of the disciplinary matter directly to the Academic Registrar (or nominee). - 1.5 If we believe that the incident was a one-off with no significant harm done to others or to the reputation of the University, the member of staff who has organised the meeting will write to confirm that we are not taking formal action against you.
+- 2.4 As part of the investigation, the member of staff will arrange a meeting to discuss the incident with you.
+In making the arrangements for this meeting, the relevant member of staff will: - organise the meeting as soon as is practical after being notified of the incident; - tell you in advance what the meeting is about; and - at the meeting itself, give you a summary of the incident. - 2.5 The outcome of the investigation determines the next steps the University will take.
+The member of staff responsible for the initial investigation will send a brief report of the meeting to the Associate Director Student Support (or nominee), who will decide on one of three possible outcomes below. - 2.6 If you don't attend an investigation meeting, the member of staff responsible for organising the meeting can decide depending on the circumstances whether to reschedule the meeting, or whether to report the available details of the disciplinary matter directly to the Associate Director Student Support (or nominee). - 2.7 We'll always write to you after an investigation meeting to tell you the outcome and will let you know if we need to take any further action. - If we believe that the incident was a one-off with no significant harm done to others or to the reputation of the University, the member of staff who has organised the meeting will write to confirm that we are not taking formal action against you.
 We may though still give you advice about your future behaviour, and will warn you that if you are involved in a similar incident again, we will use our formal disciplinary procedures to investigate the matter with you.
+Where appropriate you may be encouraged to arrange a mutually respectful discussion to address the issue and we can provide support and guidance to assist with resolving the reported issue. - 2.9 If we believe the matter is more serious, the Associate Director Student Support (or nominee) may decide on an outcome drawn from the list of indicative actions outlined in section L or a combination of actions, or an alternate action relevant to the particulars of your case.